Find the Best Places in the United States

 • West Coast Wonders

-While Yosemite boasts challenging hikes, the Glacier Point Trail is a fantastic option for newcomers.
-At just one mile round trip and mostly flat, it offers incredible 270-degree panoramas of iconic sights like Cloud's Rest and the Sierra Nevada peaks.
-Perfect for soaking in the grandeur without breaking a sweat.
+While Yosemite boasts challenging hikes, the Glacier Point Trail is a fantastic option for newcomers seeking iconic views.
+This paved, wheelchair-accessible trail is just one mile round trip and mostly flat, leading to breathtaking 270-degree panoramas of Yosemite Valley, Half Dome, Yosemite Falls, and the majestic Sierra Nevada peaks.
+It's an ideal way to experience the grandeur of Yosemite without a strenuous climb.

-For an introduction to summiting a volcano, this 5-mile round trip hike is surprisingly accessible.
-Though it gains 2,200 vertical feet, the gradual incline and well-maintained trail make it doable for beginners looking for a unique experience.
+For an introduction to summiting a volcano, this 5-mile round trip hike located near Mill Creek offers a surprisingly accessible ascent to the top of one of the world's largest plug dome volcanoes.
+Though it gains 2,200 vertical feet, the gradual incline and well-maintained trail make it doable for beginners looking for a unique and rewarding experience.
+Along the way, you'll pass through twisted mountain hemlock and whitebark pine trees before reaching the summit's panoramic vistas.

 • Southwest Gems

-Winding around the base of the iconic Cathedral Rock, this 7-mile round-trip hike is not too steep and offers classic views of Sedona's stunning red rock formations.
-It also connects to other trails for those who want to explore further.
+Winding around the base of the iconic Cathedral Rock, this 7-mile round-trip hike offers classic views of Sedona's stunning red rock formations.
+While unshaded in most parts, the trail is not overly steep, making it an enjoyable experience for beginners.
+It also conveniently connects to other trails for those who wish to extend their exploration of this magnificent landscape.

-Located in Sabino Canyon Recreation Area, just half an hour from downtown Tucson, this moderate trail offers a beautiful journey through a desert oasis.
-You'll encounter cacti, cholla, cottonwood trees, and multiple stream crossings leading to the picturesque Seven Falls.
+Located in Sabino Canyon Recreation Area, just half an hour from downtown Tucson, this popular trail offers a beautiful journey through a desert oasis.
+The out-and-back trail features multiple stream crossings (be prepared for wet feet!) and winds past a variety of desert flora like cacti, cholla, and cottonwood trees, culminating in the picturesque Seven Falls.
+Without the shuttle service, the round trip is approximately 8.5 miles, providing a good moderate workout.

 • Rocky Mountain Retreats

 This park offers numerous trails perfect for beginners, showcasing the unique beauty of the Black Hills.
-Many are within a 30-minute drive of Rapid City.
+Many trails are within a 30-minute drive of Rapid City, near Custer, including accessible options like the Creekside Trail, which is very easy and follows Grace Coolidge Creek, crossing it several times.
+The park's diverse landscapes range from ponderosa pine forests to granite outcroppings, offering something for every level of hiker.

 • East Coast Escapes

-While it has some unique features like rungs and ladders, the 1.5-mile Beehive Trail is a popular short hike in Acadia National Park that offers incredible coastal views from the summit.
-It's a fun challenge for adventurous beginners.
+While it has some unique features like iron rungs and ladders, the 1.5-mile Beehive Trail near Bar Harber is a popular short hike in Acadia National Park that offers incredible coastal views from the summit.
+It's a fun and adventurous challenge for beginners who are comfortable with some exposure and hand-over-foot climbing, rewarding them with stunning panoramas of Sand Beach, Great Head, and the Atlantic Ocean.
+The trail is well-marked and often done as a loop, descending via The Bowl Trail.

-This easy, flat, and gentle 9.3-mile out-and-back trail is a section of the longer Palmetto Trail.
-It's located about 30 miles north of downtown Charleston and offers pleasant marsh views.
+This easy, flat, and gentle 9.3-mile out-and-back trail is a beautiful section of the longer statewide Palmetto Trail.
+Located about 30 miles north of downtown Charleston near the city of Awendaw, it provides hikers and bikers with a peaceful gateway to the maritime forests and pine ridges of the low country, with frequent marsh views along tidal creeks.
+It's an excellent choice for a serene walk through a unique ecosystem.

-With multiple easy, flat loops like the Yellow Loop (1.7 miles) and Orange Loop (2.2 miles), this park offers peaceful walks through pine forests and meadows, just a short drive from Charleston.
+With multiple easy, flat loops like the Yellow Loop (1.7 miles) and Orange Loop (2.2 miles), this park offers peaceful walks through pine forests and meadows.
+Just a short drive from Charleston, it's an ideal spot for beginners to enjoy a quiet stroll in nature.
+The well-maintained trails are perfect for walking, running, or biking, making it a versatile outdoor destination.

 • Midwest & South Central Selections